Mobiuslau/mobiuslau.github.io/sdvx/controls/index.md

 # Sound Voltex Controls

 The Sound Voltex games have a moderate list of controls and macros.
 The in-game tutorial should introduce the player to the basic gameplay controls of the game well enough.
 However, the game does not convey some of the other useful controls very well.
-Therefore, this page does not outline the basic gameplay controls, but instead catalogues a comprehensive list of controls which can be used to navigate through sound voltex, change settings, and activate certain features.
+Therefore, this page does not outline the basic gameplay controls, but instead catalogues a comprehensive list of controls which can be used to navigate through Sound Voltex, change settings, and activate certain features.

 This list was first written for the *SOUND VOLTEX VIVID WAVE* arcade games.
 Some features are locked behind the *Premium Time* mode, while others are accessable through standard play.
 This page was revisited in light of the recent release of *SOUND VOLTEX EXCEED GEAR Konasute* for the *E-Amusement Cloud* home service.
 Most controls are similar, and thus this list has been updated to document both games.
 However, the Premium Time exclusive controls are enabled by default; it is as if the Premium Time mode is the default mode for this game.